sanduteo95/Final-Year-Project-2019/lib/EFSD/README.md

-To test out the various ways of applying the Futamura Projections on the GoI machine which is used to implement the Dat Flow langauge, first clone the [GoI machine](https://github.com/anonymousgithubaccount/EFSD-vis) outside of this repository so that the folder structure is:
+To test out the various ways of applying the Futamura Projections on the GoI machine which is used to implement the Dat Flow langauge, first clone the [GoI machine](https://git.cs.bham.ac.uk/wtc488/itf-impl) outside of this repository so that the folder structure is:
 ```
 |-- tas458
+|-- itf-impl
-|-- EFSD-vis
+    |-- Visualiser
 ```
+Then switch from `master` branch to `vis-term`.

-Applying the First Futamura Projection on the GoI machine implies running Prepack on the JavaScript file containing the GoIMachine class i.e. `../EFSD-vis/js/goi-machine.js`.
+Applying the First Futamura Projection on the GoI machine implies running Prepack on the JavaScript file containing the GoIMachine class i.e. `../itf-impl/Visualiser/js/goi-machine.js`.

 There are three ways this can be achieved, with the help of the following scripts:
 1. `npm run v1-goi-machine`